-Bringing Shirt-Making Back To America, One High-Tech Button-Down At A Time | Fast Company
+Bringing Shirt-Making Back To America, One High-Tech Button-Down At A Time

 Five years later, Lavelle is the CEO of Mizzen+Main, a men’s workwear brand that incorporates performance fabrics—the kind you might find in activewear—right into the button-down and chinos.
 The first two years running his company, Lavelle was a one-man show, working around the clock to find the right materials and factories to make the shirts, and building a website to sell them.
 It was hard work, so it was a good thing that he was wearing his own sweat-deflecting shirts during the process.

 The effort paid off.
 Today, the brand is growing fast, quadrupling sales every single year since it launched.
 That growth is set to continue as Nordstrom recently started selling the brand in all of its stores.
-It recently received an infusion of cash from L Catterton–a private equity fund backed by LVMH, Groupe Arnault, and Catterton–which is known for being very selective about the brands it funds.
+It recently received an infusion of cash from L Catterton–a private equity fund formed through the partnership of LVMH, Groupe Arnault, and Catterton–which is known for being very selective about the brands it funds.

 Lavelle is part of a new wave of fashion brands born on the internet, following in the footsteps of pioneers like Bonobos and Warby Parker.
 But unlike many of its peers-—say, Ministry of Supply, M.Gemi, and MM.Lafleur—Mizzen+Main is an American-made brand.